Vitamin K2 — MK-7 (Menaquinone-7)

 Long-term bone density support

-In a 3-year randomized controlled trial in healthy postmenopausal women, MK-7 (180 mcg/day) reduced age-related decline in bone mineral content and bone mineral density at the lumbar spine and femoral neck vs placebo.
+In a long-term randomized controlled trial in healthy postmenopausal women, MK-7 (180 mcg/day) reduced age-related decline in bone mineral content and bone mineral density at the lumbar spine and femoral neck vs placebo.
 Effects are modest compared with pharmaceutical osteoporosis therapy but were statistically significant over the multi-year window.

 Arterial stiffness and vascular elasticity

-Three-year MK-7 supplementation was associated with improvements in carotid–femoral pulse wave velocity and stiffness index in healthy postmenopausal women, alongside significant reductions in inactive matrix Gla protein — supporting MK-7's vascular health rationale.
+Long-term MK-7 supplementation was associated with improvements in carotid-femoral pulse wave velocity and stiffness index in healthy postmenopausal women, alongside significant reductions in inactive matrix Gla protein — supporting MK-7's vascular health rationale.

 Activation of vitamin-K-dependent Gla proteins